LuciaSheel/weather-mobile-app/README.md

 ## 🙏 Acknowledgements

-This project was built with the support of my instructor, Piyush, who provided valuable direction and feedback.
+This project was built with the support of my instructor, Piyush, who provided valuable direction.
 Additional help came from ChatGPT, which I used to debug tricky issues, generate boilerplate code, and refine documentation.

-## 📦 Deployment

-*Deployment steps to be added soon.* You may consider using [EAS Build](https://docs.expo.dev/build/introduction/) for production builds.
+Thanks for visiting!